Rudxain/music-playlist/README.md

 I'm transcribing [/tmp/](tmp) to this list, that's why the growth rate will be initially positive

+The "ES" files are screenshots taken in "ES File Explorer".
+The working-directory is Geometry Dash's (for Android) [Newgrounds-songs](https://newgrounds.com/audio) folder (yes, the device was rooted).
+That's why the filenames are NG Audio IDs.

 ## CONTRIBUTING

 Please keep the list sorted!
 Use "Binary Search Insertion" for efficiency